JeroenVandersteen/JerHammer/content/Trainings/List/Unbleeding.md

 _Ignore 1 bleeding condition_

-You may ignore the effects of 1 bleeding condition for each time you have taken this talent.
+You may ignore the effects of 1 bleeding condition for each time you have taken this training.